-Flåm Railway has been named one of the most beautiful train journeys in the world and is also one of the steepest.
-As you can imagine, it’s a big tourist attraction of the area.
-The train takes you from Flåm at the sea level, to Myrdal, located at 867 meters.
-You can’t get to Myrdal by driving, so train, cycling or walk is the only way.
+The Flam Railway has been named one of the most beautiful train journeys in the world and is also one of the steepest.
+As you can imagine, it’s a big tourist attraction in the area.
+The train takes you from Flåm, located at the sea level, to Myrdal, located at 867 meters, and back.
+You can’t get from Flam to Myrdal by driving, as there is no road, so taking a train, cycling or walking is the only way.

 Pass through the longest tunnel in the world

 Lærdal Tunnel measures 24.51 kilometers and it’s the longest road tunnel in the world.
 The journey through it is rather dull, but it’s always something different, at least when you do it for the first time 😉 You would need to pass through it if you drive through the mountains to get to Aurland or Flåm.
 The journey itself is amazing!